-CODE OF CONDUCT UNACCEPTABLE ACTIONS Lack of Respect for People
+I. UNACCEPTABLE ACTIONS Lack of Respect for People

 The Norms for Community Living are predicated on a concern for the welfare of every individual and the community as a whole.
 Actions that jeopardize the health and safety of members of the Hampshire community, or that intrude on their right of privacy, cannot be tolerated.
-Among such actions are the following:
+Among such actions are the following (this listing is not all-inclusive):